 The job outlook for these teachers is growing as fast as the national average, which is about 6 percent, according to the U.S. Bureau of Labor Statistics (BLS).
 Over the next decade the employment change should account for about 116,300 jobs.
 With more access to education, student enrollment is expected to increase over time, but employment growth varies by region.

-The 2016 median pay for elementary school teachers was $55,490 per year, which excluded special education.
+The median pay for elementary school teachers is $55,490 per year, which excluded special education.

 In addition, elementary school teachers had a higher percentage of workers who belonged to a union, compared with workers in all other occupations, according the BLS.